mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 ```

-For Host port and OTG port host mode, we may need to config regulator for USB VBUS 5V in board DTS, it's
+For Host port and OTG port host mode, we may need to config regulator for USB VBUS 5V in board DTS, it's an optional property.

-an optional property.
+Example (RK3399 USB 2.0 Host VBUS regulator property in DTS)

-Example (RK3399 USB 2.0 HOST VBUS regulator property in DTS)
+The control method of RK3399 USB 2.0 Host VBUS is: if GPIO is pulled high, the VBUS 5V output is enabled; when GPIO is pulled low, the VBUS 5V output is closed.
+In DTS, regulator is used to configure GPIO.
+Among them, the attribute "regulator-always-on" indicates that after the system is started, the GPIO is pulled up to enable the VBUS 5V output until the system is shut down.

 ```c